Digital Bolex

 On June 27, 2016, the company announced on its website that it would no longer be producing cameras as of that month, and would shut down its online store on June 30, 2016.
+The company website started showing the simple message "Maintenance mode is on" in June 2018, but has not yet been shut down as of January 2025, showing "Digital Bolex: Coming Soon".

 Company profile

-Digital Bolex is headquartered in Downtown Los Angeles and Toronto, Canada.
+Digital Bolex was headquartered in Downtown Los Angeles and Toronto, Canada.
 Cameras were designed and manufactured in Canada.

 Name

 In 2012, Cinemeridian licensed the named Bolex from Bolex International, the Swiss camera company that created the first consumer 16mm film camera, the H16, in 1927.
 The name Bolex is derived from that of its inventor, Jacques Bogopolsky.
 The Digital Bolex D16 is named after the H16.

 History (2011–present)

 The Digital Bolex was initially developed as a side project of CEO Joseph Rubinstein's LA-based photo booth company Polite in Public.
 Rubinstein wanted to develop a video booth that would require a raw-capable video camera under $10,000.
 He decided to start a new company to pursue the endeavor in early 2011, and partnered with Canadian design firm Ienso in summer of 2011 to produce the first prototype camera.

 In Fall of 2011, Rubinstein hired USC grad and filmmaker Elle Schneider to co-develop the camera.
 Both film school graduates, Schneider and Rubinstein collaborated on a short film entitled One Small Step to test their prototype.
 The film premiered at the Short Film Corner of the 2012 Cannes Film Festival.

 Digital Bolex announced its camera at the 2012 SXSW Film Festival where it had a trade show booth.
 Unable to announce the licensing of the Bolex name before the event, they are listed in the festival catalog as Cinemeridian.